- Academic Administration and Leadership Focus Group

 - Qualitative Family Research Network (QFRN) Focus Group

 The focus groups of the National Council on Family Relations (NCFR) are an important component of the organization that foster common interests at the grassroots levels of the membership and contribute to coherence among members.

-NCFR maintains an email listserv for each focus group, providing an avenue for section members to communicate.
-All focus group members are automatically subscribed to the focus group listserv.
+NCFR maintains a discussion group for each focus group, providing an avenue for section members to communicate.
+All focus group members are automatically subscribed to the discussion group.